Keep up to date on the changing landscape of the UK’s public procurement by attending the Procurex National Keynote Arena.

 Simon Tse was appointed Chief Executive of the Crown Commercial Service in 2018.
 He first joined CCS in May 2016 and led the Procurement Operations directorate.
-He served as interim CEO from July 2018 until his permanent appointment, which followed an external competition, in December that year.

 Simon is an experienced Chief Executive Officer and has extensive experience of strategic planning, customer service, driving performance improvement and achieving results.
 He first joined the Civil Service in 2008, taking up the position of Chief Executive Officer for the Driver and Vehicle Licensing Agency, where he remained in post until 2013.

 Simon was Health Director at the Department for Work and Pensions, one of the UK’s largest public service departments, from 2013 - 2016.
 In this role he was responsible for the provision of all health and disability assessments services within the UK.

 This role followed a successful career in the private sector spanning more than 25 years, most recently at Virgin Media, firstly as Managing Director for Wales and West, and subsequently as the UK SME Business Director.

 Lindsay is the Head of Engagement for Procurement Team at the Cabinet Office.
 She joined the Government Commercial Organisation in 2016, initially working as senior category leader for employment and labour market in DWP and subsequently as Head of Small Business Policy at Cabinet Office, working with all central government departments and SMEs to break down barriers to entry.
 Prior to joining the civil service, she gained 10+ commercial experience from the private sector, working in the Aerospace, property management and FMCG sectors for both large multinationals and SMEs, including spending 5 years abroad in Germany, Netherlands and Canada working on complex projects.